How quickly they work

 they keep a low, consistent level of insulin in your blood over an

-Your blood sugar rises rapidly when you eat a meal.
+Your blood glucose rises rapidly when you eat a meal.
 Sometimes,

 long-acting insulin isn't enough to control these 'spikes' and you may

-need to add mealtime insulin to keep your blood sugar levels under
+need to add mealtime insulin to keep your blood glucose levels under

 You may start with just one mealtime insulin injection per day, usually with your main meal.
 Your doctor will advise you to add more mealtime injections if necessary.

 Regardless of the type of insulin you are prescribed, moving on to insulin treatment can seem overwhelming.
-You may be worried about injections, or even see it as a personal failure.
-These are quite normal reactions.
-At the same time, it is important to keep in mind that type 2 diabetes is a progressive disease and switching to a treatment that gives you better control of your health is a success on its own terms.
+This is a normal reaction.
+It is important to keep in mind that type 2 diabetes is a progressive condition and switching to a treatment that gives you better control of your health is a success on its own terms.